Thursday, July 02, 2009

 "Then get down at Bhusaval."

 Now that was the last straw.
 We tried all sorts of arguments - ethical arguments on the lines of how-can-you-make-4-young-girls-get-down-at-an-unknown-station-at-11-in-the-night, legal argument like its-nowhere-written-that-attested-photocopy-is-not-valid (bad argument, never even try) and logical ones like why-can't-we-pay-at-Howrah? etc. Well, of course none of them held ground since we were at fault.
-But what was irritating was the unrelenting attitude of the TT and the way he treated us like criminals.
+But what was irritating was the unrelenting attitude of the TTE and the way he treated us like criminals.
 Read a story here where a similar incident had happened.
 It raises similar concerns about this stupid rule of indentity verification.

 A frantic call was made to one of our friends, whose uncle was in the Western Railways.
 It so turned out that he was also boarding the same train from Kalyan, and was with his uncle at that moment.
-We were instructed to keep the TT busy till 9-30 pm when the train would reach Kalyan station.
+We were instructed to keep the TTE busy till 9-30 pm when the train would reach Kalyan station.

 We did sleep soundly through the night.
-But another moment of agony arrived with the arrival of the second TT next morning.
+But another moment of agony arrived with the arrival of the second TTE next morning.
 Our heartbeats stopped the moment he stood before us and asked for the ticket.
 But luckily for us, he didn't ask for indentity verification.
 It seemed as if we were bloody criminals, travelling without tickets.

 So much within a span of 24 hours!
 May be my bad luck, carried from Delhi, had affected all of us here.
 But most remarkable was what our friend (whose uncle saved us) remarked wisely before the TT in order to impress him (or may be to distance himself from fools like us) "Main apna chaddi aur voter ID card kabhi nahi bhoolta hoon!"
 Whew!
-How gross! and the TT nodded in agreement!
+How gross! and the TTE nodded in agreement!

 ______________________________________________

 Small trivia: Among the four of us, one was travelling on someone else's ticket, to avoid the hassle of cancelling the same, and another was a Bangladeshi passport holder.
-Had these facts come out before the TT then, we would have been history!
+Had these facts come out before the TTE then, we would have been history!

 Thursday, November 06, 2008